INSM-TUM/Scylla-Plugin--SOPA/README.md

       </bsim:variant>
 ```
 ### Logger Plugin
-Logs the extended simulation data in the form of an XES and XML file.
+Logs the extended simulation data as an XES and XML file.

 ## Results
-The results will be shown in two different file, *.xes and *_statistic.xml.
+The results will be shown in two files, *.xes and *_statistic.xml.
 ### Event log (enclosed with .xes)
-Event log is composed by a sequence of activity instance.
-We put the activity cost, process cost and reference Abstract Cost Driver, Concrete Cost Driver inside so that the utilisation of resource used is clear.
+The event log is composed of a sequence of activity instances.
+We put the activity cost, process cost reference Abstract Cost Driver, and Concrete Cost Driver inside so that the utilization of resources used is clear.
 ```ruby
 <trace>
 		<string key="concept:name" value="cost[Process_Instance_ID]"/>